openshift-4-compliance/openshift-4-compliance-automation/redhat-acm/resource-exhaustion/gatekeeper-pod-resource-limits/README.md

-# Gatekeeper Disallow Pod Resource Limits
+# Gatekeeper Ensure Pod Resource Limits

 The policy disallows creating pods/service/deployment/deploymentconfig/replicaset (and every object that includes pod creation in any shape) that is does not have resource limits / requests associated with it.